Ezrakuhns/Footage-calculator/README.md

-this is a footage calculator for Northland Lumberjack
+this is a footage calculator for Northland Lumberjack and knotty pine warehouse